sunsern-k/helm-demo/README.md

 - **backend-db:** This is the Postgres DB which uses the Postgresql official image: `postgres:latest`
 - **backend:** This is a Node application which is expected to connect the `backend-db` to the default port `5432` and expose the Web server port: `3000`
-- **frontend:** This is also a Node application which is expected to connect to the `backend` and while it is running the Web server port: `3000`, it exposes the Web server port: 8080
+- **frontend:** This is also a Node application which is expected to connect to the `backend` and while it is running the Web server port: `3000`, it exposes the Web server port: `8080`

 > NOTE: It is designed to have 3 individual Helm charts in order to follow the `separation of concerns` so that each Helm chart can be individually updated and installed; however, all are inter-connected where the `backend` depends on the `backend-db` and the `frontend` depends on the `backend`.
 For this reason, it is expected to be installed sequentially: `bankend-db`, `backend`, and `frontend`.
-While it is possible to set dependenciess and design in such the way that all are in the same package, it is a desing decision following `separation of concerns`.
+While it is possible to set dependenciess and design in such the way that all are in the same package, it is a design decision following `separation of concerns`.

 ## Assumption
 1. This demo is developed and tested on the following setup: